CRIMEA: Prisoner sent to Russia, more awaiting trial

 On 21 June, Suleimanov lodged a second appeal to Russia's Supreme Court.
 However, on 11 July without a hearing the Court declined to consider his appeal, according to court records.

-Suleimanov's lawyer Roman Martynovskyy and his colleagues at the Regional Centre for Human Rights, originally based in Sevastopol but now in the Ukrainian capital Kiev, are preparing his case to the European Court of Human Rights in Strasbourg, he told Forum 18 from Kiev on 26 July.
+Suleimanov's lawyer Roman Martynovskyy and his colleagues at the Regional Centre for Human Rights, originally based in Sevastopol but now in the Ukrainian capital Kyiv, are preparing his case to the European Court of Human Rights in Strasbourg, he told Forum 18 from Kyiv on 26 July.